googleapis/java-pubsublite/samples/README.md

 ## Running samples and tests using Cloud Shell

-[Google Cloud Shell](https://cloud.google.com/shell) has application default credentials from its compute instance which will allow you to run an integration test without having to obtain `GOOGLE_APPLICATION_CREDENTIANS`.
+[Google Cloud Shell](https://cloud.google.com/shell) has application default credentials from its compute instance which will allow you to run an integration test without having to obtain `GOOGLE_APPLICATION_CREDENTIALS`.

 However, tests require an additional environment variable `GOOGLE_CLOUD_PROJECT_NUMBER` to run.
 For instance,